Proprietor John Everingham FTCL

 The following pointers may serve as a guide.
 Mid-price instruments of very low quality in nice packaging are appearing here in the UK.
 They are also being heavily promoted on the internet.
 Beware!
 They do not live up to what it says on the box.
 I am not going to name names, though I do know a few.
 Even the uninitiated should be able to spot some of these undesirable features.

-I will be producing some more pictures later.
-Perhaps even some sound files.
-I might have some fun producing some really bad recorder examples.
+I might have some fun producing some really bad recorder sound files.
 Here is the first link to demonstrate the difference between good and bad.
 You can find a bit more about the value of recorders by clicking here.

 My 'Smiley' Choices.